CITPNZ Entry requirements

 As well as defining 96 IT-related skills, SFIA defines 7 levels of responsibility and competency.
 Level 1 (Follow) outlines practitioners at the start of their career, where they have no responsibility for outcomes and someone else signs off on their work.
 Level 7 (Strategic) outlines those who are ultimately responsible for a large area of work and operate at a strategic level.

-Chartered IT Professional is defined at Level 5 of SFIA (Ensure/Advise) or above.
-Those operating at Level 5 (for at least 3 of the last 5 years) have the experience and training to be able to provide professional IT advice and be responsible for major outcomes.
+Chartered IT Professional assesses applicants to Level 5 of SFIA (Ensure/Advise) or above.
+Those operating at Level 5 have the experience and training to be able to provide professional IT advice and be responsible for major outcomes.

 Works under broad direction.
 Is fully accountable for own technical work and/or project/supervisory responsibilities.
 Receives assignments in the form of objectives.
 Establishes own milestones and team objectives, and delegates responsibilities.
 Work is often self-initiated.